Which city is cheaper, Juneau or New Orleans?

 It's quite rainy in Juneau.
 New Orleans receives a lot of rain in the summer.
 New Orleans usually gets more rain in July than Juneau.
 New Orleans gets 5.9 inches (149 mm) of rain, while Juneau receives 4.2 inches (106 mm) of rain this time of the year.

 Both Juneau and New Orleans are popular destinations to visit in the autumn with plenty of activities.
-Many visitors come to New Orleans in the autumn for the shopping scene and the music scene.
+Many visitors come to New Orleans in the autumn for the city's sights and attractions, the shopping scene, and the music scene.
+Also, most visitors come to Juneau for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 In October, New Orleans is generally much warmer than Juneau.
-Temperatures in New Orleans average around 69°F (21°C), and Juneau stays around 42°F (6°C).
+Daily temperatures in New Orleans average around 69°F (21°C), and Juneau fluctuates around 42°F (6°C).

 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Juneau during autumn.
 New Orleans gets 240 hours of sunny skies, while Juneau receives 69 hours of full sun in the autumn.